 To empower and champion innovation and change for a just world for all.

 **A card is an item that usually offers the user certain types of information.
 For example, a playing card possesses a combination of numbers and colors that signifies its role in relation to other cards and the larger game.
 An index card provides notes for a speech or a recipe to make a hearty meal.
-The Center for Analytics, Research and Data functions in much the same way-our role is to serve as the UCC's "card" that provides both raw data and applied information to individuals, congregations, and judicatory bodies for a larger purpose.
+The Center for Analytics, Research, Development and Data functions in much the same way-our role is to serve as the UCC's "card" that provides both raw data and applied information to individuals, congregations, and judicatory bodies for a larger purpose.

 Ms. Destiny Hisey, Associate Director